All Products

 Backup issues

-The local database server must be connected to the Alibaba Cloud virtual private cloud (VPC) through a leased line or VPN.
-The routing must be configured from on-premises to the cloud at 100.64.0.0/10 or 100.64.0.0/11, 100.96.0.0/11.
+You must connect your on-premises database server to an Alibaba Cloud virtual private cloud (VPC) through a leased line or VPN.
+You must also configure routing from your on-premises network to the following CIDR blocks in the cloud: 100.64.0.0/10 and 100.96.0.0/11.

 1. On the Backup Plans tab, pause any real-time log backups.

-2. In the Actions column for the database, choose More > Reactivate.
+2. In the actions column for the database, choose More > Reactivate.

-MySQL database backup fails
+Handling database backup failures

 Follow these steps: